 Students with extenuating circumstances or emergencies that warrant special consideration may appeal for an exception from University policies and regulations.
 It is the student's responsibility to obtain any and all necessary supporting information and documentation from instructors, physicians, counselors, etc. to present to the appropriate University staff member or office authorized to make a decision about an appeal for an exception.
 A favorable final decision will be based on documented circumstances presented by the student that lead to clear and convincing findings of fact in his/her favor.
 Consequences (e.g., academic or financial) the student may face, either real or perceived, are not usually reasons for an exception.

-UW-Whitewater academic record policy states that "no changes will be made to course entries that are not appealed within two years of the posting date, and changes will not be made to a record after a degree is officially entered".
-In practice this means that a change to an undergraduate or graduate student's academic record (i.e., a record that does not have a degree posted) must be made within two years after the end date of the term for which the change is requested.
-Requests for exceptions to the two-year change policy must be submitted as a formal appeal by the student.
+UW-Whitewater academic record policy states that "no changes will be made to course entries that are not appealed within one year of the posting date, and changes will not be made to a record after a degree is officially entered".
+In practice this means that a change to an undergraduate or graduate student's academic record (i.e., a record that does not have a degree posted) must be made within one year after the end date of the term for which the change is requested.
+Requests for exceptions to the one-year change policy must be submitted as a formal appeal by the student.
 Please note, if a degree has been posted to a student's record, no appeal will be permitted to change a part of the student's academic record that is related to the degree.

 No financial refunds (changes) will be awarded (made) for potential academic record changes.